th-nuernberg/kaldi-customization/worker/text-preparation-worker/README.md

 The needed file is saved within the MinIO-server with the following path: `RESOURCE_BUCKET/resource_uuid/source`

-If the download of the file was successfully, the processing continues, else the API-server will be updated that an error occurred during the processing of the task.

-After downloading the neede file, it is necessary to check whether the given `file_type` is supported or not.
+After downloading the needed file, it is necessary to check whether the given `file_type` is supported or not.
 If the `file_type` is supported, its corresponding parser function is called and the processing continues.
 If the `file_type` is not supported, the API-server will be updated that the received task contained an unsupported `file_type`.

 The following file types are supported by the **TPW**: